Food Label Compliance

 - Nutrient claims such as “Sugar Free”, “Low Fat”, and “Reduced Calorie”, are only allowed under certain circumstances.

 - Nutrition Facts panels vary in their mandatory size, information, and orientation requirements based on package size and number of nutrients present.
 On smaller labels, compliance can be very challenging.
+We provide panels based on the changes finalized by FDA in 2016.

 - Allergens must be properly declared in addition to the ingredients statement.